JHUISI/charm/doc/source/developers.rst

 Using serialization API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To support serialization of key material and ciphertexts, we provide two high-level API calls to serialize charm objects embedded in arbitrary python structures (e.g., lists, tuples, or dictionaries, etc) which are ``objectToBytes()`` and ``bytesToObject()`` from the ``charm.engine.util`` package.
+To support serialization of key material and ciphertexts, we provide two high-level API calls to serialize charm objects embedded in arbitrary python structures (e.g., lists, tuples, or dictionaries, etc) which are ``objectToBytes()`` and ``bytesToObject()`` from the ``charm.core.engine.util`` package.
 These functions provide the necessary functionality for converting keys and ciphertexts to base 64 encoded strings.
 Both calls require the object to be serialized/deserialized and a class that defines the serialize and deserialize methods such as the group object.
 We also show below how to customize our serialization routines:

 Here is an example of how to use the API with any of the supported group objects (``integergroup``, ``pairinggroup`` or ``ecgroup``):

 ::

-	from charm.engine.util import objectToBytes,bytesToObject
+	from charm.core.engine.util import objectToBytes,bytesToObject

 	pk_bytes = objectToBytes(pk, group)